vpsylos/becmaker/README.md

 Executable version of the program is planned for release at a later time.

-## Additional features to be added
+## Additional features that may be added (any contribution welcome)

 - Capability to create profit and loss accounts

-- Creation of AppImage for the program
+- Creation of AppImage for the program, AU

-- Maybe AUR, dmg for Macs
+- dmg for Macs

-- Maybe website version
+- Website version